InfarcT69/Touch-The-Love/README.md

 #### ``:setDimensions(w, h)``

-Moves the position of the button
+Change the dimensions of the button

 ```lua
 Button:setDimensions(40, 50)